christofteuscher/TrailNapAlarm/src/readme.md

     window:     integer, length in samples of the moving average window to smooth plot output (doesn't affect analysis)

 The other functions in testPlots.py weren't used in this project.

+## test_buzzer.py

+This module contains initial code to verify that the buzzer is working.

+## test_interrupt.py

+This module contains initial code to verify interrupt processing is working.

 ## Unused/Retired Files